Javi-Ro/JiltonsHotels/README.md

 For the public part we decided to implement the following functionalities:
   - Watch photos, descriptions, and prices of each room.
   - See descriptions and prices of each activity and service.
-  - Consult the menu and make reservations on the restaurant service.
+  - Consult the menu of the restaurant.
-  - Read client’s opinions of the different services.
+  - Read client’s opinions about the hotel.
   - Use filters to select different rooms based on the client’s preferences.
   - FAQs and contact information.
   - Registration form for website visitors.
-  - Package offers (only for registered users).

 ### PUBLIC EN LIST ###
   - ENRoom
   - ENService (include gym and spa, kids’ activities...)
-  - ENTrip
-  - ENCar
-  - ENRestaurant
+  - ENMenu
   - ENUser
   - ENComment